xsawyerx/module-starter/CONTRIBUTING.md

 # CREDITS

-This file was adapted from an initial `CONTRIBUTING.mkdn` file from David Golden under the terms of the Apache 2 license, with inspiration from the contributing documents from [Dist::Zilla::Plugin::Author::KENTNL::CONTRIBUTING](https://metacpan.org/pod/Dist::Zilla::Plugin::Author::KENTNL::CONTRIBUTING) and [Dist::Zilla::PluginBundle::Author::ETHER](https://metacpan.org/pod/Dist::Zilla::PluginBundle::Author::ETHER).
+This file was adapted from an initial `CONTRIBUTING.mkdn` file from David Golden under the terms of the [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/), with inspiration from the contributing documents from [Dist::Zilla::Plugin::Author::KENTNL::CONTRIBUTING](https://metacpan.org/pod/Dist::Zilla::Plugin::Author::KENTNL::CONTRIBUTING) and [Dist::Zilla::PluginBundle::Author::ETHER](https://metacpan.org/pod/Dist::Zilla::PluginBundle::Author::ETHER).